 \subsubsection{Trajectory Visualization}

-To visually uncover the cooperative flight strategies learned by MAPPO and assess its adaptability to dynamic environments, Fig. \ref{fig:trajectory_vis} presents the projected UAV trajectories under varying user densities: (a) Sparse, (b) Medium, and (c) Dense.

-First and foremost, it is observed that in all test scenarios, every UAV successfully reaches its designated destination within the mission deadline.
-Notably, the generated trajectories strictly adhere to the boundary constraints without any trajectory crossing, verifying that the agents have learned robust collision avoidance capabilities via the proposed feasibility-aware reward mechanism.
-Furthermore, the flight paths generally follow the direction of the destinations with no redundant looping, indicating that the UAVs aim to complete the mission in near-minimal time.

-Beyond basic safety and efficiency, the most distinct feature observed is service-aware maneuvering: the UAV flight paths deviate to varying degrees from the shortest straight-line path.
-This deviation is not random exploration but an intelligent decision driven by communication rewards, where UAVs proactively detour towards user-dense regions to shorten service distances and establish higher-quality LoS links.
-Crucially, this maneuvering behavior evolves significantly as the user density increases.
-In the sparse scenario (Fig. \ref{fig:trajectory_vis}(a)), the trajectories are relatively linear, reflecting an energy-efficient strategy where the scattered users can be adequately covered without significant path deviation.
-However, in the dense scenario (Fig. \ref{fig:trajectory_vis}(c)), the trajectories become increasingly intricate to maximize sum-rate performance.
+To visually uncover MAPPO's cooperative flight strategies and environmental adaptability, Fig. \ref{fig:trajectory_vis} visualizes the learned 2D UAV trajectories under sparse, medium, and dense user deployments.
+Initially, observe that every UAV successfully reaches its destination within the deadline across all scenarios.
+The trajectories strictly adhere to boundary constraints without crossing, verifying robust collision avoidance learned via the feasibility-aware reward mechanism.
+Furthermore, flight paths maintain directional progress without redundant looping, minimizing total flight distance.
+Beyond basic safety, the most distinct feature is service-aware maneuvering: UAVs deviate from the shortest straight-line paths.
+This intelligent, reward-driven deviation prompts UAVs to proactively detour towards user-dense regions, shortening service distances and establishing higher-quality LoS links.
+Crucially, this maneuvering evolves significantly with user density.
+In the sparse scenario (Fig. \ref{fig:trajectory_vis}(a)), trajectories are relatively linear, reflecting a distance-minimizing strategy since scattered users are adequately covered without significant deviation.
+However, in the medium scenario (Fig. \ref{fig:trajectory_vis}(b)) and dense scenario (Fig. \ref{fig:trajectory_vis}(c)), trajectories become increasingly intricate to maximize the sum rate.
 Taking UAV 1 as a prime example: in Fig. \ref{fig:trajectory_vis}(a), it follows a near-optimal straight path along the bottom edge.
-In stark contrast, in Fig. \ref{fig:trajectory_vis}(c), UAV 1 executes a substantial upward detour towards the center of the service area.
-This significant lateral maneuvering enables it to provide better coverage to the dense user clusters in the bottom-middle region before proceeding to its destination.
-This comparison confirms that the MAPPO agents have successfully learned to dynamically trade off flight energy consumption (path length) for system sum rate maximization based on the user distribution.
+In contrast, in Fig. \ref{fig:trajectory_vis}(c), it executes a substantial upward detour towards the center.
+This lateral maneuvering enables better coverage of dense user clusters in the bottom-middle region before proceeding to the destination.
+This confirms that MAPPO agents dynamically trade off flight distance for system sum rate maximization based on user distribution.